 Parents often ring our Bondi Junction clinic to seek a Speech Pathology assessment for a lisp.
-A lisp usually occurs when children have difficulty producing the ‘s’ and ‘z’ sounds.
+A lisp usually occurs when children have difficulty producing the ‘s’ and ‘z’ sounds, and sometimes the ‘sh’, ‘ch’ and ‘zh’ sounds.
 These sounds are tricky, and require more complex oral movements.
 If you are concerned that your child may have a lisp, then here are a few things that you should know.

 There is more than one type of lisp:

 This occurs when a child is saying the ‘s’ and ‘z’ sounds with their tongue coming forward between their teeth.
 This makes the ‘s’ and ‘z’ sound like a ‘th’ sound.
 The word ‘sum’ becomes ‘thumb’, and the word ‘sink’ becomes ‘think’.